Light weight IPS (3ft USB cable)

 Offers an accurate and low cost WiFi-based Indoor Positioning System (IPS) to track the movement of goods with in and across facilities.

 IPS Watchman power draw is very low (100mA or less).
-Though it helps run IPS Watchman for long (~2 months on a 100,000mAh power bank), the regular (low cost) power banks will not work with it.
+Though it helps run IPS Watchman for long, the regular (low cost) power banks will not work with it.
 The regular power banks shut off (automatically) when draw is too low (as is the case with IPS Watchman).
 Here are your options:

 Feel free to contact us (email@example.com) for additional questions.